 Museum of the Rockies is the location of one of the few paleohistology laboratories in the world.
 Research here is focused on the study of the microscopic structure of fossil specimens, which allows for a more in-depth exploration into dinosaur growth, physiology, and behavior.

 The Gabriel Lab has produced an unparalleled collection of thin-section slides of over 2,200 fossil specimens as well as numerous comparative samples of modern bone.

 Fossil Preparation Lab is the area where the rock that has encased fossils for millions of years is carefully removed so that specimens can be available for research and possibly display.
 This process is carried out by fossil preparators, the individuals who carefully work to expose and, in some cases, repair specimens.
 The prep lab also produces molds and casts of fossil specimens which may be used for educational or display purposes.
 The lab is overseen by the Senior Preparator, MOR Lab and Field Specialist, and Paleontology Field Professional.
 Many students and volunteers have been trained in fossil preparation methods and techniques in the MOR lab.
-If you are interested in volunteering, contact the volunteer coordinator.
+Learn about volunteering.

 Some fossils are also prepared in the Bowman Dinosaur Viewing Lab located inside of the Sielel DInosaur Compex.
 This lab allows the public to see part of the process of preparation and also to ask preparators questions about their current projects.

 Dr. Alida Bailleul, Institute of Vertebrate Paleontology and Paleoanthropology